magentabusiness/magentabusiness.github.io/_includes/docs/pe/solution-templates/swimming-pool-scada-system.md

 For further customization of the Swimming Pool SCADA system dashboard refer to the [dashboard](/docs/{{docsPrefix}}user-guide/dashboards/){:target="_blank"} development guide.

-For real-time monitoring of device data received from Modbus servers, you can access the **ThingsBoard IoT Gateways** dashboard to view the status and data of connected devices.
+For real-time monitoring of device data received from Modbus servers, you can access the **IoT Hub IoT Gateways** dashboard to view the status and data of connected devices.

 ## System components

 The SCADA Swimming Pool system includes:
 - 14 operational devices, essential for monitoring and controlling various components of the pool system;
 - An asset that gathers data from its connected devices and stores it as attributes for subsequent monitoring and control of various components within the SCADA system;
-- The gateway transmits data from these devices to ThingsBoard, ensuring seamless device connectivity and data transfer within the SCADA system.
+- The gateway transmits data from these devices to IoT Hub, ensuring seamless device connectivity and data transfer within the SCADA system.

 ### Devices